 For now, I’d prefer ignoring all that and simply savor this moment.
 Simply BE.

+There’s something about the Ganesh festival that excites me each year.
+Earlier it is used to be the prospect of a night-out doing the rounds of various mandals across the city, later the delight of checking out the decorations, subsequently the belief in the Lord, and today simply nostalgia of having missed out on the festivity.
 Here in Bangalore, I see a number of Ganesh idols on display along the streets and families flocking to pick the one of their choice to install in their homes.
 But the ‘Ganpati Bappa Morya’ chorus while taking him home is missing.
 Nor did I notice any huge pandals with super-size idols, blaring stereos or the generous spread of gulal anywhere.

 Back home in Pune, I am sure it would be a completely different scene.
 Roads must be blocked (not really a surprise anymore), they must be lined with lights, adorned by Shah Rukh Khan posters selling Airtel, pavements full of make-shift counters vending vada paav…and of course huge pandals with serpentine queues of devotees waiting patiently for their turn to offer their prayers to the Lord.
 There was a time when I wondered how disturbing it must be for the local residents.
 These days it is pretty well regulated though and most mandals shut abide by the deadline.
 Some years back it was utter chaos, but I enjoyed it even then.